GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/mupdf-js.rst

    |mutool_tag|

-   Read the contents of a file and return them as a :title:`UTF-8` decoded string.
+   Read the contents of a file and return them as a :title:`UTF-8` encoded string.

    :arg fileName: `String`.